-The content of this legal document is governed by law; it defines in particular the cover provided, the way such cover is funded between the employee and the cases for dispensation from affiliation, where applicable.
+The content of this legal document is governed by law ; it defines in particular the cover provided, the way such cover is funded between the employee and the employer and the cases for dispensation from affiliation, where applicable.

-Ask us about the schemes best suited to your companies and the procedures to be followed.
+Ask us about the schemes best suited to your companies, the procedures to be followed and the updates to be made.